-The interest rate for a Direct Subsidized loan is fixed for the life of the loan and is determined annually on June 1.
+- The interest rate for a Direct Subsidized loan is fixed for the life of the loan and is determined annually on June1.
+Direct Unsubsidized: - The interest rate for a Direct Unsubsidized loan is fixed for the life of the loan and determined annually on June 1.